nataliesmith123/squad-web/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-We are a collaborative team of PhD students from epidemiology, sociology, anthropology, and health policy who train together at the Carolina Population Center.Back in 2017 (??) we started working on a project together and it has grown since then... here is our webiste and you can hear more about each of us on the People tab (link to that here).
+We are a collaborative team of PhD students from epidemiology, sociology, anthropology, and health policy who train together at the Carolina Population Center.
+Back in 2017 (??) we started working on a project together and it has grown since then... here is our website!
+Scroll down to see our team and learn more about us.
+Please get in touch!

+<-- IAPHS 2019 throwback <3